Toronto Kia

 In styling terms, the profile is familiar but the face is new.

 The three engines — 2.0 and 2.4-litre petrol and 2.0 turbo diesel — carry over with extensive revisions to improve power and fuel efficiency.
+A six-speed auto is the sole transmission, in line with buyers’ overwhelming preference in the previous model.

 The Sportage is much stronger than before due to greater use of high-strength steel